-Thanks to funding from the Ian M Foulerton Trust the Sussex Heritage Trust has teamed up with Heritage Crafts Association and the Weald and Downland Living Museum to invite craft practitioners and organisations in Sussex to apply for small grants to fund projects that support and promote endangered crafts.
+Thanks to funding from the Ian M Foulerton Trust the Sussex Heritage Trust has teamed up with Heritage Crafts Association to invite craft practitioners and organisations in Sussex to apply for small grants to fund projects that support and promote endangered crafts.

 In order to apply, the craft must be listed as endangered or critically endangered on the current HCA Red List of Endangered Crafts which can be seen here.